What Are the Different Types of Rescue Shelters?

 Open Admission Animal Shelter

 Also known as a Full-Service Animal Shelter, these shelters will accept any animal that is brought to them.
 They can be, but are not always, contracted by a municipality to accept stray dogs if the municipality doesn’t have a commercial kennel or runs out of space.
 If so, they are partially funded this way.
 Because these shelters accept any animal, they do receive ill, aggressive, or otherwise unadoptable animals, which may unfortunately have to be euthanized.
-Most open admission shelters do strive for a low kill rate, however.
-If you are a little uneasy with adopting from an open admission shelter, visit them in person.
+Most open-admission shelters do strive for a low kill rate, however.
+If you are a little uneasy about adopting from an open-admission shelter, visit them in person.
 Most treat their adoptable animals very well.

 Limited Admission Animal Shelter